You might not want every page of your site visible to the world. In some cases, you’ll want to set up WordPress private

 Different Types of Content Restrictions With Paid Member Subscriptions

-Depending on the type of website you run and the reason you’re creating WordPress private pages for subscribers, you’ll have different options for visitors that aren’t subscribed.
+Depending on the type of website you run and the reason you’re creating WordPress private pages for subscribers, you’ll have different options for visitors who aren’t subscribed.

 With Paid Member Subscriptions, you choose the action you want your visitor to take if they aren’t subscribed.

 You can create your own message for your content restrictions to encourage users to sign up and become members.

 Simply navigate to Paid Member Subscriptions → Settings → Content Restriction and scroll to the Restriction Messages section.

 This allows you to create a unique restriction message on your home page, individual posts, pages, and products.
 Just don’t forget to check the Enable Custom Messages checkbox.